cirospaciari/socketify.py/docs/README.md

 <br/>

 Socketify.py is a reliable, high-performance Python web framework for building large-scale app backends and microservices.
-With no precedents websocket performance and an really fast HTTP server that can delivery encrypted TLS 1.3 quicker than most alternative servers can do even unencrypted, cleartext messaging.
+With no precedents websocket performance and a really fast HTTP server that can delivery encrypted TLS 1.3 quicker than most alternative servers can do even unencrypted, cleartext messaging.

 ## Summary